Music on hold: Styles of music

 The style of music played by MOH systems depends largely on the type of business offering the service.
 It is generally best to present music that will not be offensive to the audience, but that would also be of particular interest to the typical caller.
 A western apparel store may choose to play country music.
 A Christian book store may choose to play popular Christian music.
 A university may choose to play classical music.
 An athletic ticket office may choose to play the team or school's fight song.
 Light classics, smooth jazz, bossa nova and beautiful music are common choices, as is fully synthesized melodic music.

 Cisco's Opus Number One

-Among the best known due to its default presence on Cisco CallManager is "Opus Number One" by Tim Carleton and high-school friend Darrick Deel, who recorded it on a four-track tape recorder in 1989.
-In a YouTube video, Tim mentioned the following on how he created the sound and why the stereo version is not very good:
+Among the best known due to its default presence on Cisco Unified Communications Manager is "Opus Number One" by Tim Carleton and high-school friend Darrick Deel, who recorded it on a four-track tape recorder in 1989.
+In a YouTube video, Carleton mentioned the following on how he created the sound and why the stereo version is not very good:

 The reason was that I used an Alesis Midiverb II or III, specifically the 3-tap pan, to hide the fact that I was playing this live on a DX7IIFD and the notes would either cut off when I'd play unison patches and run out of polyphony or when I'd change patches.
 Solution: Plug it in mono to the Midiverb on one side, R8 on the other side, stereo into the Tascam, and go.